Maaato/Wakmoz/README.md

 # Wakmoz

-A Discord Bot to annoncing the daily bonus of the [Wakfu almanax](https://www.krosmoz.com/es/almanax).
+A Discord bot that announces the daily bonus from the [Wakfu almanax](https://www.krosmoz.com/es/almanax?game=wakfu).

 ---
 📌 **[Deprecation Notice]**

-The Wakfu development team has announced that they want to remove the almanax bonuses from the next update,
+The WAKFU development team has announced their intention to remove Almanax bonuses in their next update.

-due to this, the bot will be closed as it will stop working.
+As a result, this bot will be discontinued, since it will no longer function.

-thank u all <3
+Thank's TBB 💖
 - Learn more: [UPDATE 1.79 (April 04, 2023)](https://www.wakfu.com/en/mmorpg/news/patch-notes/1576005-update-1-79/details)
 ---